 Belgium: The “Labor Model” Pioneer

-As of 2026, Belgium is the only country where sex workers can be hired as formal employees with full benefits under the 2024 Sex Work Labor Law.
+As of 2026, Belgium is the only country where sex workers can be hired as formal employees with full benefits under the 2024 Sex Work Labor Law.- Employment Contracts: Agencies act as employers, providing health insurance, pensions, and maternity leave in line with the Belgian Labor Code.

 - The “Four Freedoms”: Under the 2024 Labor Law, workers have the absolute right to refuse any client, stop any act at any time, and set their own boundaries without professional repercussions.